Options

 partial | can be read about in detail here |

-For media library searches risky
+For media library searches flexible

 or partial